Skip To Main Content

 If you have any issues setting up your AP account, please reach out to Ms. Russell.

 When you join the AP Classroom for each AP course, your testing status is set to "Undecided".
-You get to make the decision as to whether you want to take the test or not.
-You have until Friday, November 1, 2024, to make your final decision.
-You need to make a decision and change your testing status to "Yes" or "No".
+You MUST make the decision as to whether you want to take the test or not.
+You have until Wednesday, October 15, 2025, to make your final decision.
+You will need to make a decision, then go to your AP account and change your testing status to "Yes" or "No".

-Beginning next year, in the Fall of 2025, the BHS Success Fund will change its model of support for AP classes.
-The Success Fund will offer scholarship opportunities to help cover the cost of testing for students where there is a financial hardship.
-There will be an application process used for these scholarships.
+Beaverton High School is very fortunate to have the Beaverton High School Success Fund (BHSSF) supporting our AP program.
+Starting in the Fall of 2025, the BHS Success Fund will change its model of support for AP classes.
+Instead of covering the cost of the exam for everyone, the Success Fund will offer scholarship opportunities to help cover the cost of testing for students where there is a financial hardship.
+There will be an application process used for these scholarships

-There is also a $40 test cancellation or unused test fee.
-This means that if a student signs up for a test and then decides to not take the test, or does not show up to take the test on the testing day, a $40 cancellation fee will be added to the student's BHS account.
+• There is also a $40 test cancellation or unused test fee.
+This means that if a student signs up for a test and then decides to not take the test, the $40 cancellation fee will be applied to the student's account.

-If there is some unforeseen circumstance that causes a student to not be able to test on the original day set for that AP test, please email Kristi Russell, and we can potentially arrange a late test day for students who have an AP-approved reason for needing to test during the late testing window.
-These exceptions are approved on a case-by-case basis.
+If there is some unforeseen circumstance that causes a student to not be able to test on the original day set for that AP test, please email me, Kristi Russell, at: kristi_russell@beaverton.k12.or.us and we can potentially arrange a late test day for students who have an AP-approved reason for needing to test during the late testing window.
+These exceptions are approved on a case-by-case basis

 Why take an AP Course: